7 Common File Sharing Mistakes Accountants Make

 2. Not Password-Protecting Sensitive Documents

 Without password protection, even encrypted files are vulnerable to unauthorized access if they are intercepted.
+This could lead to significant data breaches, loss of client trust, and potential legal consequences.

 3. Using Obsolete Accounting File Sharing Software

 Outdated software poses a serious security risk due to its lack of security updates and support.
+Old software versions may have unpatched vulnerabilities that hackers can exploit.

 4. Failing to Implement Client-Specific Permissions

-Without proper permission settings, there’s a chance that files could be shared with individuals who shouldn’t have access, leading to potential data breaches and violations of privacy regulations.
+Have you ever accidentally sent a client someone else's sensitive information?
+Without proper permission settings, there's a chance that files could be shared with individuals who shouldn't have access.

-5. Not Training Staff on the Basics of Secure File Sharing for Accountants
+5. Not Training Staff on the Basics of Secure File Sharing

 6. Sticking with Single-Factor Authentication